DIY Overland Trailer Build – 5th Gen 4Runner (Pt. 3)

 If you missed the first two posts, here they are:

-I based my overland trailer build off a 1964 M416 military trailer.
+I based my overland trailer build on a 1964 M416 military trailer.
 As discussed in Article 1, this trailer was in decent shape when I first purchased it, but some work was required to get it ready for my adventures.
-I think using a military trailer is a great option for a DIY overland trailer because a military trailer is often more rugged than a standard trailer, and they usually have some sort of off road capability.
+I think using a military trailer is a great option for a DIY overland trailer because it’s often more rugged than a standard trailer and usually has some off-road capability.

 The M416 was the perfect fit for me, as it had enough space to accommodate all of my needed equipment, but it wasn’t so large that it would hamper traveling.
-In fact, this trailer is so good for overlanding that I feel confident in saying I can go just about anywhere my 4Runner can with this trailer.
-I’ll throw in the disclaimer that backing up in tight spaces is excluded (as backing up with a trailer in off road terrain is tricky), but it truly is capable at following my 4Runner where I want and need to go.
+In fact, this trailer is so good for overlanding that I feel confident saying I can go just about anywhere my 4Runner can with it.
+I’ll throw in the disclaimer that backing up in tight spaces is excluded (as backing up with a trailer in off-road terrain is tricky), but it truly is capable of following my 4Runner where I want and need to go.

 Hitch